gyevnarb/gyevnarb.github.io_/docs/index.markdown

 </div>

 # Recent highlights
-1. Our paper **["Bridging the Transparency Gap: What Can Explainable AI Learn From the AI Act?"](https://arxiv.org/abs/2302.10766)** was accepted at ECAI 2023.
+- Our paper **["Bridging the Transparency Gap: What Can Explainable AI Learn From the AI Act?"](https://arxiv.org/abs/2302.10766)** was accepted at ECAI 2023.
-2. I was **[awarded £4,000](https://tas.ac.uk/skills/early-career-researcher-awards/)** by the UKRI Trustworthy Autonomous Systems Hub for my work on human-centered social explainable AI.
+- I was **[awarded £4,000](https://tas.ac.uk/skills/early-career-researcher-awards/)** by the UKRI Trustworthy Autonomous Systems Hub for my work on human-centered social explainable AI.
-3. My essay **["Love, Sex, and AI"](assets/essay_lovesexai.pdf)** was selected for publication by the Standing Committee of the AI100 project at Stanford University.
+- My essay **["Love, Sex, and AI"](assets/essay_lovesexai.pdf)** was selected for publication by the Standing Committee of the AI100 project at Stanford University.
+- I was elected [Vice President](https://euvc.co.uk/committee-2023-2024/) of the Edinburgh University Volleyball Club after serving as Treasurer for a year, overseeing the functioning of a club with more than 200 members.

 <hr />

 # About my research
-While AI methods showed impressive results in recent times, they are yet to be widely adopted by the public, especially in high-risk domains such as health care or transportation.
+While AI methods have shown impressive results in recent times, they are yet to be widely adopted by the public, especially in high-risk domains such as health care or transportation.
 I am interested in combining technologies from explainable AI (XAI), causal reasoning, and natural language processing to support the creation of trustworthy AI systems, focusing especially on the domain of autonomous driving.
 In my view, there are four main criteria that trustworthy AI should fulfill: